 These homemade chocolate truffles are extra creamy with the addition of butter.
 After mixing the 4 ingredients together, let the mixture set in the refrigerator, then roll into balls.
 Follow this homemade truffles recipe and the helpful video tutorial below!

-Welcome to the February Baking Challenge where I’m teaching you how to make homemade chocolate truffles.
-The process couldn’t be easier and after watching the video tutorial below, you’ll agree with excitement!
+Making homemade chocolate truffles couldn’t be easier and after watching the video tutorial below, you’ll agree with excitement!
 They come together faster then even homemade peanut butter eggs.
 Homemade truffles are the perfect quick & easy treat for holidays and I’m right here to guide you along.
 Ditch the boxed chocolates!

 Chocolate lovers, rejoice. 🙂

 Chocolate truffles are a deeply indulgent chocolate treat made from chocolate and cream.
 They’re essentially balls of chocolate ganache.
 And great news: they sound so much fancier than they are to make!